 Midwest Premiums Hit $0.1/pound

 Midwest premiums continued to climb in February, hitting an almost three-year high.
 As we predicted last month, in addition to higher aluminum prices due to supply cuts, we could see higher aluminum premiums this year due to ongoing trade tensions, just as we saw the spread between domestic and international steel prices widen.

 The U.S. has also experienced a sharp contraction in aluminum smelting capacity over the past year.
 This has created a case of supply shortfall within the U.S., which now depends on aluminum imports to satisfy its rising domestic demand.

 The fight against imports is getting more serious and this is something that could support domestic aluminum premiums.
-Recently, the U.S. launched a formal complaint against the Chinese government with the World Trade Organization over subsidies it says Beijing provides to the country’s vast aluminum industry.
+Recently, according to Reuters, the U.S. launched a World Trade Organization complaint over China involving subsidies Beijing has provided to the country’s aluminum industry.